grafana/pyroscope-rs/README.md

 ### Pyroscope Server

-The Pyroscope Agent send the profiling data to a [Pyroscope Server](https://pyroscope.io/docs/installing-pyroscope-overview/).
+The Pyroscope Agent sends the profiling data to a [Pyroscope Server](https://pyroscope.io/docs/installing-pyroscope-overview/).
 You need to have a Pyroscope Server running in order to consume and visualize this data.
 It's not possible, currently, to forward the data to another endpoint.

 ### Multi-Threading

-The Pyroscope Agent and the [pprof-rs backend](pyroscope_backends/pyroscope_pprofrs) can profile and report data from a multi-threaded program. [pprof-rs](https://github.com/tikv/pprof-rs), however, does not track child-processes and thus profiling is limited to a single process.
+The Pyroscope Agent and the [pprof-rs backend](pyroscope_backends/pyroscope_pprofrs) can profile and report data from a multi-threaded program. [pprof-rs](https://github.com/tikv/pprof-rs), however, does not track child-processes, and thus profiling is limited to a single process.

 ### Profiling Backends

 The Pyroscope Agent doesn't do any profiling.
 The agent role is to orchestrate a profiling backend, and report the profiling data to the Pyroscope Server.
-The Agent can support external backends (in fact, all current backends are independent crates) and you can make your own.
-Backends can also be used seperately.
+The Agent can support external backends (in fact, all current backends are independent crates), and you can make your own.
+Backends can also be used separately.
 The currently available backends are:

 - [pprof-rs](pyroscope_backends/pyroscope_pprofrs): Rust profiler.
 A wrapper around [pprof-rs](https://github.com/tikv/pprof-rs).
 - [rbspy](pyroscope_backends/pyroscope_rbspy): Ruby Profiler.
 A wrapper around [rbspy](https://rbspy.github.io/).